-Fulford Parish Council will be opening all of their Play
+Fulford Parish Council re-opened all of their Play

-ready to use this Play Area safely please read these simple instructions and
+ready to use this Play Areas safely please read these simple instructions and

 1. Parents must read this guidance and ensure their families

 follow it carefully for the safety of their children and others.

 2. This equipment is checked regularly for damage, wear and

 3. This is shared equipment, used at your own risk.